KNFullStack/Milestone-Project-2/README.md

 * A box containing the score is shown at the top of the game page.
 > See my current score as I play the game.
 * The background, website title and favicon initially show a space related element, with icons during the game being space related too.
-> Establish the theme upon seeing the first page.
+> Establish the theme upon first interactions.
 * Difficulties can be selected at the bottom of the first box when the page is loaded.
 > Where to select different difficulties based, in order to test myself more.
 * A "Contact" button is present on the first page that allows a user to submit feedback etc.